st110923/E2Eproject/readme.md

         lambda_l1: [0, 1, 1.5]
         lambda_l2: [0, 1].

+  ## How to run app using docker

+    In order to run docker you should run

+    docker build -t st110923/gsom_predictor:v.0.4 .

+    docker run --network host -it test/gsom_predictor:v.0.4 /bin/bash

-  ## How to run app using docker and which port it uses
+ ## How to run app via browser and which port it uses

     In order to access app an user should adress in browser the ip 51.250.20.134 with the port 5444 and set the values of the parameters of the query: